Sudharshan172/IPO-Web-Application-and-REST-API-Development/README.md

 # IPO Web Application

 ## **Introduction**
 This project is developed for **Bluestock Fintech** as part of a production-level software development Intern.
 The IPO Web Application provides IPO-related information for the Bluestock website/app and clients’ platforms.
-This project aims to give interns hands-on experience with industry-standard web development practices.
+This project aims to give interns handson experience with industry-standard web development practices.

 ### 🔗 Live Demo
 👉 [IPO Web Application](https://ipo-web-app.onrender.com)